cuzfrog/maila/README.md

 # Maila

 * Scala library wrapping javax.mail for reading and sending emails with simple APIs.
-    * Utilizing Typesafe config, with which javax.mail properties are directly set.
+    * Utilizing Typesafe config, within which javax.mail properties are directly set.
     * Fully immutable instances, possibly being used in parallel.
     * Multiple password providing strategies.
 * Includes **BatchMailTool**, a simple cmd tool for sending batch mails.(See below)